faidfadjri/gostart/README.md

 # Generate a new handler
 gostart create handler <name>

+# Generate a new feature it will generate: repository, usecase, handler
+gostart create feature <name>
 ```

 Replace `<name>` with your feature name (e.g., `user`, `task`, `auth`, etc).